tenaciousRas/ledwax-photon-firmware/README.md

 * mht5000

 # Hardware
 Setting up a circuit with some LEDs isn't too difficult.
-If you've never setup a LED circuit from scratch then checkout the fun products at Adafruit and Sparkfun that can help.
+If you've never setup a LED circuit from scratch then checkout the fun products at Adafruit and Sparkfun for help.
 If time permits an example circuit diagram and sketch configuration will be provided.

 The latest version of this firmware is intended for a PWM driver IC to extend the PWM output capabilities of the Photon.
 The PWM driver should connect to the I2C interface of the photon.